LucaPapariello/learning_spin_models/README.md

 * the Ising model
 * the Ising lattice gauge theory.

+The goal is to show ML applications in physics from the point of view of a physicist.
+We will hence keep the ML part (neural network architecture, regularisation techniques, etc.) very basic, without aiming for high performance or accuracy.

 ### Structure of the repository

 The two models are divided into the two homonymous folders, i.e. `/Ising`, and `/lattice_gauge_theory`.
 In both of them, the Python script `create_configurations.py` generates (Monte Carlo) samples for the corresponding model and stores them in the `/configs` folder.
 These spin configurations are the synthetic data used to train the ML models &mdash; this is done in the corresponding Jupyter notebooks.